 Q: Does tNavigator run Thermal models?

-Yes, tNavigator is a full fledge reservoir dynamic simulator, it supports Thermal, Compositional and Black oil models
+A: Yes, tNavigator is a full fledge reservoir dynamic simulator, it supports Thermal, Compositional and Black oil models.

 Q: What factors make tNavigator to be different than other simulators?